 Stop 02.
 All Saints Churchyard & Turvey House

-Cloud pruning, All Saints Churchyard, Turvey House and the Higgins Mausoleum.
+Cloud pruning, All Saints Churchyard, Turvey House, the Higgins Mausoleum and the sepulchre.

 Stop 03.
 Hogs Lane and the Three Cranes

 Where the Turvey House Lodge now stands was once the entrance to Hogs Lane which had cottages to the left ...

 Ther area formally known as 'The Cross', including tthe Chequers, Three Cranes, The Memorial Cross and the Jarrow Crusade.